EntityGraphQL/EntityGraphQL/README.md

 Technically EQL just compiles to .NET LINQ functions (IQueryable extension methods - Where() and friends) so you could use this with any ORMs/LinqProviders or libraries but it currently is only tested against EntityFramework 7.

 [Check out the wiki](https://github.com/lukemurray/EntityQueryLanguage/wiki) for more detail on writing EQL expressions and data queries.

+This allows you to easily get up and running building your application.
+It even continues to work great if you only have the one internal client app accessing the API.
+However if you have a public API or need to version things you can do that too.

+TODO - doco here

 ## Using expressions else where
 Lets look at an example.
 You have a screen in your application listing properties that a user can configure to only show exactly what they are interested in.
 Instead of having a bunch of checkboxes and complex radio buttons etc. you can allow a simple EQL statement to configure the results shown.